TeamDman/horobi-transcript-utility/chatgpt-new/README.md

-## Horobi Transcript Utility - ChatGPT - Revamped
+## Horobi Transcript Utility - ChatGPT

-This document outlines the revamped structure and functionality of the Horobi Transcript Utility for ChatGPT, focusing on modularity and improved organization.
+You can export your ChatGPT conversation history to zip.

+These scripts expand that zip file to separate conversation jsons that can be used for further analysis.

 ### Dependencies